 Look into what airline cards are offering the best bonus at the moment.
 Check out our best cards page and filter to airlines to see what the best current offers are.

-Wow, do you see how cheap they are for last month?
-I would have tons of points to spare.
 Let’s check Delta airlines from Alex’s airport in Salt Lake City.

 Because San Francisco is a large city, there are many different options using points for a free stay.
 Let’s look at a few.